python-attrs/attrs/docs/types.md

 ### Pyrefly

 [Pyrefly] is Meta's take on a Rust-based type checker for Python.
-It also only implements {pep}`681` and based on the (lack of) activity on *attrs*-related issues on their bug tracker it doesn't seem like they have immediate ambition to do more than that at the moment.
+It also only implements {pep}`681` and based on the (lack of) activity on *attrs*-related issues on their bug tracker there is currently no indication that they plan to support additional *attrs* features.

 [Mypy]: http://mypy-lang.org